NetEase-Media/grps_trtllm/README.md

 Server response: thought: None, call local function(get_current_weather) with arguments: location=Boston, MA, unit=fahrenheit Send the result back to the server with function result(59.0) ...
 Final server response: The current temperature in Boston today is 59°F.
 '

+# openai_func_call2.py进行一次两个函数的function call模拟
+python3 client/openai_func_call2.py 127.0.0.1:9997
+# 返回如下：
+: '
+Query server with question: What's the postcode of Boston and what's the weather like in Boston today? ...
+Server response: thought: None, call local function(get_postcode) with arguments: location=Boston, MA Server response: thought: None, call local function(get_current_weather) with arguments: location=Boston, MA, unit=fahrenheit Send the result back to the server with function result ...
+Final server response: The postcode for Boston, MA is 02138.
+The current temperature in Boston today is 59.0°F.
+'
 ```